 The Cast Makes the Story

 In my opinion, the strong point of Colin Cotterill’s books, at least as far as the Dr. Siri Paiboun series goes, is always the varied cast of colourful characters.
-In this book we have the doctor, his wife Madame Daeng, their friend Civilai, the newly-appointed police inspector Phoosy, a young couple with down syndrome, and that’s just for starters.
+In Don’t Eat Me we have the doctor, his wife Madame Daeng, their friend Civilai, the newly-appointed police inspector Phoosy, a young couple with down syndrome, and that’s just for starters.
 We have corrupt officials, a complete madman who pretends to either be a frog or a dog, depending on his mood, and an airport manager who won’t say no to some bribing.
 In other words, there is seldom an opportunity to ever get bored with the people we have on the page, and while a few of the character archetypes we’ve seen before, they all feel fresh and original enough to stand out on their own.

 As a matter of fact, I could even argue the plot is more of a vehicle to get us from one character to the next, rather than the other way around as is customary.
 If it wasn’t for the diversity of the people we follow the story with, their idiosyncratic natures, beliefs and values, the story would feel a whole lot more stale in my opinion.
 While I do know some people take a bit of an exception to the doctor and his gang being vehement communists and socialists, I personally never saw the problem with it as there isn’t too much of an accent placed on this aspect.
 At the end of the day, they are just a gang of people trying their best to do good deeds and bring some light to a world where darkness is always trying to take over, and that’s worth respecting no matter one’s political beliefs.